RicoJia/The-Dream-Robot/src/dream_gmapping/tmp_gazebo_plugin_dream_robot.md

         - map -> odom
         - odom -> base_link

-4. script that publishes a laser scan; encoder reading;
+4. script that publishes a laser scan; encoder reading; ()
     - See if you can get some more readings
         - Like, you can have a simple shape, like a circle. zero encoder reading
     - find a map

-5. Odom node: **published independently at a high frequency**
-    - Simulation: publish ground truth
+### Week of March 5: Testing And Bug Fixes

+#### Odom Reorg

+odometry workflow: ticks -> tick wrap -> wheel angle |-> unwrapped angle -> tf (wheel dist and icc required)

+1. Odom class, DreamOdometer
+    - listen to wheel_pos, outputs transform to /odom->/base_link.
-    - Rviz: /odom
+    - get_2D_screw_displacement()
+2. In DreamGmapper, listen to tf.
+    - angle wrap the delta, store the current wheel odom
+3. In test, spawn an instance of the odom class
+4. In publish map, output tf /map -> /odom

-6. Optional: P(x|z) This will really come from site measurement: 1%(3m), 2%(3-5m), 2.5% (5-12m)
+- Optional: P(x|z) This will really come from site measurement: 1%(3m), 2%(3-5m), 2.5% (5-12m)

 7. Gitlab CI
 8. docker container update Debian package? github?